grempe/tss-rb/README.md

 ## Is it any good?

-While this implementation has not had a formal security review, the cryptographic underpinnings were carefully specified in an IETF draft document authored by a noted cryptographer.
+While this implementation has not yet had a formal security review, the cryptographic underpinnings were carefully specified in an IETF draft document authored by a noted cryptographer.
 I have reached out to individuals respected in the field for their work in implementing cryptographic solutions to help review this code.